 Written by Dr Val Harpin and Dr Caroline Bleakley; Sheffield Children’s NHS Foundation Trust, Sheffield, United Kingdom

 Services for the assessment and treatment of ADHD in children and young people have developed in a piecemeal fashion across the UK.
 As a result they vary greatly in composition and in the services they offer.
-The variation in services throughout the UK is highlighted by the NICE Guidelines (2009) which emphasise that children would benefit from an improved organisation of care and better integration of services involving different professional groups.1 Comorbid disorders are often associated with individuals with ADHD: in children and adolescents, these may include oppositional defiant disorder, conduct disorder and anxiety.2 In the course of their lives they may need many different kinds of support to help them to succeed.
+The variation in services throughout the UK is highlighted by the NICE Guidelines (2018) which emphasise that children would benefit from an improved organisation of care and better integration of services involving different professional groups.1 Comorbid disorders are often associated with individuals with ADHD: in children and adolescents, these may include disorders of mood, conduct, learning, motor control, language and communication, and anxiety disorders.1 In the course of their lives they may need many different kinds of support to help them to succeed.
 To meet the needs of children and young people with ADHD and their families, a team with access to all the necessary competencies is needed.
 This article describes how the Ryegate Children’s Centre, in Sheffield, UK, endeavours to meet these needs.

 Sheffield: the context

 Sheffield is a city in Yorkshire, Northern England with a population of approximately 551,800, including approximately 100,000 school-age children.
 In Sheffield, children and young people are seen by Child and Adolescent Mental Health Services (CAMHS) and Specialist Paediatrics for the assessment and management of ADHD and its comorbid conditions.

 History of the Ryegate Children’s Centre (Sheffield, UK)